 EHP’s team includes medical professionals, community service professionals, and public health scientists who are available to assist individuals and communities in many ways:

 - EHP is also a resource center for information related to UOGD activities.
 Our staff is available by appointment in the office and by phone to address concerns residents have about their environmental conditions.
 We will answer questions, provide guidance, and steer people toward other resources when possible.
-EHP also provides limited air and water quality monitoring devices to qualified residents.
+EHP works with communities to monitor air quality, assess health impacts, and create more awareness of public health exposures and risks for those living near shale gas development.

 Alison L. Steele, MBA – Executive Director